simpsonstuart/qq/readme.md

 See `.env.json.example`.
 Rename or move to `.env.json`

+Acceptable values for `PLATFORM` are: "web, ios, android".
+Acceptable values for `ENVIRONMENT` are: "dev, production".

 **If you add an environment variable,** you will need to add it to the `.env.json`, the `AppConfig` in `app.module.js`, **and** the `make-env-json-file.py`.

 The `make-env-json-file.py` is to grab the environment variables from the build server.

+These variables are injected by the build system into Angular.
+Two of them, `ENV` and `PLATFORM`, are injected directly onto the root object (`window`).

 ## Dev Environment

 The build in the gulp file is dependent upon the `PLATFORM` environment variable in `.env.json`.
-Acceptable values are: "web, ios, android"

 Ensure node/npm is installed using nvm.